dixitsambyal/CountrySearch/README.md

 ------

 This application fetches you the details of a country viz.
 Name, Capital, Population, Continent and Flag based on the keyword searched for.
+For a blank search it will fetch the details of all the countries.

 Example:
 --------